hitoshi-watase/sercrod/docs/reference/directives/attribute-value.md

 High level order:

 - Structural directives on the same node (such as *if, *for, *each, *switch, *include, and others) run first and determine whether the element is rendered and what its children are.
-- Once the element is kept for output, Nablla creates a fresh el node from the template node.
+- Once the element is kept for output, Sercrod creates a fresh el node from the template node.
-- Nablla then walks all attributes that start with : (except :text and :html, which are handled elsewhere).
+- Sercrod then walks all attributes that start with : (except :text and :html, which are handled elsewhere).
 - For each such attribute, including :value, the associated expression is evaluated and the element is updated.
 - After attribute bindings and event bindings, the element is appended to the parent.